TwilioQuest/twilioquest-python/levels/python/objectives/python_basics_final/walkthrough.md

 We've finally cleared the rubble and entered the Initiation Ritual Chamber!
 Just think of it - the first Python programmers entered this very chamber to prove their mettle and become citizens of the long lost City of Python.</p>

 <p>
 After mastering the basics of the Python programming language, potential citizens had to solve the so-called "serpentine word puzzle".
-I can't make out the letters of the last puzzle that was administered here, but it should be possible to reconstruct it from other artifacts further inside the chamber.
+I can't make out the letters of the last puzzle that was administered here, but it should be possible to reconstruct it from artifacts further inside the chamber.
 </p>

 <p>